-6.3.9.4 Bed level correction (kit only)
+6.3.9.1 Bed level correction (kit only)

-Bed level correction is an advanced feature that was introduced in the firmware 3.0.6 and it is designed to allow advanced users to correct for the slightest imperfections in the first layer.
+A bed level correction is an advanced feature introduced in the firmware 3.0.6 and is designed to allow advanced users to correct for the slightest imperfections in the first layer.
 This feature can be found in Calibration - Bed level correction.
-For example if the first layer seems to be ever so slightly more squished on the right side, you can virtually raise the nozzle by +20 microns on the right side.
+For example if the first layer seems to be ever so slightly more squished on the right side.
+You can virtually lower the bed by -20 microns on the right side.
 Settings are available for Left, Right, Front and Back.
 The limit is +-50 microns and even +-20 microns can make a huge difference.
 When you are using this function, do small incremental changes.
-A negative value will act as lowering the bed in the selected direction.
+Negative value will act as lowering the bed in the selected direction.

-6.3.10 Fine-tuning the first layer
+6.3.10 Finetuning the first layer

-6.3.10.1 Print Prusa logo
+6.3.10.1 Print prusa logo

 After finishing the calibration gcode, it is a good idea to print a simple object.
-The Prusa logo from the supplied SD card is a great example.
+The Prusa gcode from the supplied SD card is a great example.
 The Live adjust Z function (described in 6.3.9.
 First layer calibration) works during every print, so you can finetune at any point.
 You can see the properly tuned first layer on the images below.